 Feed the Future Ghana Agriculture Technology Transfer Project

-is seeking to increase the availability and use of agricultural technologies to maximize and sustain productivity in Northern Ghana.
-The project is funded by Feed the Future Initiative/USAID.
-Implementation partners include the Ghana Agricultural Associations Business & Information Centre (GAABIC), the College of Agriculture and Life Sciences of Iowa State University (ISU), and the Centre for Development Innovation of Wageningen University & Research Centre (WUR-CDI).
+increased the availability and use of agricultural technologies to maximize and sustain productivity in Northern Ghana.
+The project was funded by Feed the Future Initiative/USAID.
+Implementation partners included the Ghana Agricultural Associations Business & Information Centre (GAABIC), the College of Agriculture and Life Sciences of Iowa State University (ISU), and the Centre for Development Innovation of Wageningen University & Research Centre (WUR-CDI).

 Improving Seed-Sector Value Chains in Ghana

-The Feed the Future Ghana Agriculture Technology Transfer Project (2013-2018) is introducing new technologies to improve the seed sector in Northern Ghana.
-The project is also exploring ways to identify sustainable solutions that will increase competitiveness in the rice, soybean and maize value chains.
+The Feed the Future Ghana Agriculture Technology Transfer Project (2013-2018) introduced new technologies to improve the seed sector in Northern Ghana.
+The project also explored ways to identify sustainable solutions to increase competitiveness in the rice, soybean and maize value chains.